sandoche/LearningLab-website/README.md

 - [ ] Add a donation button? buy a coffee? or ads?
 - [ ] Add google analytics and uservoice
 - [ ] Add google ads
+- [ ] Should I replace discord with telegram?
 - [ ] Update the medium article
+- [ ] Make the github repo public
 - [ ] Deploy
 - [ ] Add AMP